Consistency Guarantees for Greedy Permutation-Based Causal Inference Algorithms: Simulations

 \section{Simulations}

-In this section, we describe our simulation results, for which we used the \verb+R+ library \verb+pcalg+~\cite{pcalg}.
-Our simulation study was conducted for linear structural equation models with Gaussian noise:
+The simulations presented in this section were done using the \verb+R+ library \verb+pcalg+~\cite{pcalg}, and linear structural equation models with Gaussian noise:

-where $\varepsilon\sim\mathcal{N}(0, \mathbb{I}_p)$ with $\mathbb{I}_p$ being the identity matrix of size $p\times p$ and $A = [a_{ij}]_{i,j=1}^p$ is, without loss of generality, an upper-triangular matrix of edge weights with $a_{ij}\neq 0$ if and only if $i\rightarrow j$ is an arrow in the underlying DAG $\G^{*}$.
-For each simulation study, we generated 100 realizations of a $p$-node random Gaussian DAG model on an Erd\"os-Renyi graph for different values of $p$ and expected neighborhood sizes (i.e.~edge probabilities).
+where $\varepsilon\sim\mathcal{N}(0, \mathbb{I}_p)$ with $\mathbb{I}_p$ being the $p\times p$ identity matrix and $A = [a_{ij}]_{i,j=1}^p$ is, without loss of generality, an upper-triangular matrix of edge weights with $a_{ij}\neq 0$ if and only if $i\rightarrow j$ is an arrow in the underlying DAG $\G^{*}$.
+For each simulation study, we generated 100 realizations of a $p$-node random Gaussian DAG model on an Erd\"os-Renyi graph for different values of $p$ and expected neighborhood sizes; i.e., edge probabilities.
 The edge weights $a_{ij}$ were sampled uniformly in $[-1,-0.25]\cup [0.25, 1]$, ensuring that the edge weights are bounded away from 0.
-In the first set of simulations, we analyzed the oracle setting, where we have access to the true underlying covariance matrix $\Sigma$.
+We first analyzed the oracle setting, where we have access to the true underlying covariance matrix $\Sigma$.
 In the remaining simulations, $n$ samples were drawn from the distribution induced by the Gaussian DAG model for different values of $n$ and $p$.
-In the oracle setting, the CI relations were computed by thresholding the partial correlations using different thresholds $\lambda$.
-For the simulations with $n$ samples, we estimated the CI relations by applying Fisher's $z$-transform and comparing the $p$-values derived from the $z$-transform with a significance level $\alpha$.
-In the oracle and low-dimensional settings, GES is simulated using the standard BIC score function~\cite{C02}.
-In the high-dimensional setting, we use the $\ell_0$-penalized maximum likelihood estimation scoring function~\cite{Marloes16,VAN13}.
+In the oracle setting, the conditional independence relations were computed by thresholding the partial correlations using different thresholds $\lambda$.
+For the simulations with $n$ samples, conditional independence relations were estimated by applying Fisher's $z$-transform and comparing the derived $p$-values with a significance level $\alpha$.
+In the oracle and low-dimensional settings, the greedy equivalence search, denoted GES in all figures, was simulated using the Bayesian information criterion.
+In the high-dimensional setting, we used the $\ell_0$-penalized maximum likelihood estimation score~\cite{Marloes16,VAN13}.